Thursday, June 18, 2026

 Common spaced-repetition mistakes

-- Too many new cards per day.
-10-20 new positions max for chess.
+• Too many new cards per day.
+10 to 20 new positions max for chess.
 Positions need analytical understanding plus rote memory; you can't drill 100 new ones a day and expect retention.
 Vocabulary decks can absorb more new cards because each card is shallow.

-- Targeting 100% retention.
+• Targeting 100% retention.
 Diminishing returns kick in hard after 95%.
-The last 5% costs roughly as much review time as the first 90%.
-Set 90-95% and stop optimizing.
+The last few percent cost a disproportionate amount of review time.
+Set 90 to 95% and stop optimizing.

-- Drilling lines you'll never see.
+• Drilling lines you'll never see.
 If your sub-variation only fires 1% of the time, schedule it less often (or accept lower retention on it).
 Spending the same review time on a 1%-frequency line as on a main line is bad allocation.
-Most FSRS implementations don't expose per-card retention - if yours does, use it.

-- Adding cards to memorize, not to play.
+• Adding cards to memorize, not to play.
 A position is worth a card only if you'll actually face it.
 Pre-built courses often inflate the count with engine-recommended sidelines you'll never see at your level.
 Keep the deck honest.
-How to build a repertoire that sticks covers the curation step.

 Quick recap

-- FSRS (DSR model: Difficulty, Stability, Retrievability) outperforms SM-2 by 99.6% log-loss superiority on the Expertium benchmark across ~350M reviews.
+• FSRS (DSR model: Difficulty, Stability, Retrievability) outperforms SM-2 on the Expertium benchmark across hundreds of millions of reviews, requiring roughly 20 to 30 percent fewer reviews for the same retention target.